Maqshir/civ13-wiki/wiki/Guide_to_Cooking.md

 * Make tin cans with tin.
 Large cans hold 10 units, regular - 5, small - 3 units.
 1 food item = 1 unit.
 * Fill cans with whatever food.
-* Seal cans with the canner, selecting a brand name and colours for the can's design.
+* Seal cans with the canner, entering a brand name and selecting colours for the can's design.
 * When the time comes, open sealed cans with a knife, then click them with an empty hand to remove food.
 * Used cans could be recycled back into tin with the **[furnace](Guide_to_Crafting#furnace)**.